 I Spy!
 Tours (PreK–Grade 8)

-Homeschool students have the opportunity to tour the gardens through our interactive I Spy!
+Homeschool students have the opportunity to take a field trip to the gardens through our interactive I Spy!
 Tour program.
 Perfect for a family or group of up to ten participants, each tour includes a guided walk through the Arboretum while exploring a topic of interest along the way.
-Tours are purposely kept small to help maintain social-distancing while allowing students and families to explore the garden, make observations, have fun and learn something new together.
+Tours are purposely kept small to help maintain social-distancing while allowing students and families to explore the garden, make observations, have fun, and learn something new together.

 Advance booking is required since tours are offered on a limited schedule.
-Fee is paid when booking the tour through our online e-store.
+Registration fee is paid by the tour organizer when booking the tour through our online e-store.

-For more information, current tour topics, or to book a tour, click here. (link to the I Spy! page)
+For more information, current tour topics, or to book a tour, visit the I Spy!
+Tour information page.

 Who doesn't love a great story?
-Students bring lunch and listen to a classic read-aloud while relaxing under the shade of our trees.
-Each week, the group explores a different part of the Arbroetum's gardens and completes a nature activity inspired by the day's reading.
+Students bring lunch and listen to a classic read-aloud while relaxing under the shade of our trees!
+Each week, the group explores a different part of the Arboretum and completes a nature activity inspired by the day's reading.
 It's a little literature, a bit of nature study, some artistic endeavors plus science, geography, and more!

 12:00 pm–1:30 pm